ML4PNP/MEGaNorm/README.md

 </p>

-**MEGaNorm** is a Python toolbox for extracting functional imaging-derived phenotypes (f-IDPs) from large-scale EEG and MEG datasets, before normative modeling.
-It allows researchers to build, visualize, and analyze normative models of brain dynamics across individuals.
+**MEGaNorm** is a Python package that wraps [MNE-Python](https://github.com/mne-tools/mne-python) and [PCNToolkit](https://github.com/amarquand/PCNtoolkit) functionalities for extracting functional imaging-derived phenotypes (f-IDPs) from large-scale EEG and MEG datasets, and then deriving their normative ranges.
+It allows researchers to analyze large MEG and EEG dataset using high-performance computing facilities, and then build, visualize, and analyze normative models of brain dynamics across individuals.

 ![Overview](docs/images/pipeline_overview.png)